-The B.S./M.S. combined degree program allows qualified students to earn both a Bachelor's and Master's degree from the Department of Tourism, Recreation and Sport Management with 9 credit hours of graduate coursework counting towards both degrees.
-This program allows students to complete both degrees within a five year time period instead of the usual six years.
+The B.S./M.S. combined degree program allows qualified students to earn both a Bachelor's and Master's degree from the Department of Tourism, Hospitality and Event Management with 9 credit hours of graduate coursework counting towards both degrees.
+This program allows students to complete both degrees within a five-year time period instead of the usual six years.
 Click here to learn more.

-Interested students should meet with a TRSM academic advisor early in their undergraduate career to determine eligibility.
+Interested students should meet with an academic advisor early in their undergraduate career to determine eligibility.

 For more information about these and all HHP student organizations, please visit our Student Involvement page.

 Go further with HHP's study abroad program.
-Our immersive study abroad programs provide opportunities in tourism, recreation, sport management, natural resources and health.
+Our immersive study abroad programs provide opportunities in tourism, recreation, natural resources and health.
 Work with local cultural institutions and health organizations as you explore the world around you.
-Upcoming TRSM Study Abroad locations are listed below:
+Upcoming Study Abroad locations are listed below: